Nymokrit/QRadar-Reference-Data-Management/documentation/Documentation.md

 ![Create new Reference Data](referenceDataCreateNew.png)

-It should be noted that the time to live needs to be a string like `1 mons 3 days 5 hours 8 minutes 10 seconds`.
-If it is not specified, the time to live is infinity.

 ### Display data
 Clicking on one of the entries will display the contents of the specified entry.